suhanasuffer/GANs_4/docs/index.md

 ## 👩‍💻 About Me

 Hi!
-I’m Suhana, an AI and deep learning enthusiast with a passion for image generation and creative applications of machine learning.
+I’m Suhani, an AI and deep learning enthusiast with a passion for image generation and creative applications of machine learning.
 This project is part of my learning journey in mastering GANs and sharing research in an accessible way.

-> 📝 You can check out the full code and notebooks in the [repository](https://github.com/suhanasuffer/gans-comparative-study)
+> 📝 You can check out the full code and notebooks in the [repository](https://github.com/suhanasuffer/GANs_4)

 ---